 Physical improvement.

-Mental improvement.
+Character development.

 With the general function of martial arts outlined, we can begin to distinguish the craft of martial arts from its knack counterpart.
 Crafts can provide a rational account of how to cause the goods they aim at, while knacks cannot, so the craft of martial arts will not only aim at the three goods listed above, but will also be able to provide a systematic account of how the skills and practices of a martial arts cause these goods.
 As Lorge explains,